Shared Health CEO Adam Topp Resigns

-WINNIPEG — Adam Topp, the CEO of Shared Health, has resigned from the position.
+WINNIPEG — Adam Topp, the CEO of Manitoba’s Shared Health, has resigned from the position.

 In a release late Thursday, Shared Health said Topp had been in the role for the last two years.